samanipour/Computer-Networks/Labs/Lab-5/README.md

    - Provide a screenshot showing your GNS3 topology
    - Provide a screenshot showing successful pings from PC1 to PC2 and Webterm
    - Provide a screenshot with the Router1 web console (via VNC on webterm-1) showing DHCP Leases.
 (Go under WebFig->IP->DHCP Server->Leases)
-   - Provide a screenshot showing the output of `routing rip route print` on Router2
+   - Provide a screenshot showing the output of `/ip route print` on Router2
    - Provide a Wireshark .pcapng file showing the 4 "DORA" (Discovery, Offer, Request, and Acknowledgement) packets from DHCP for one of the VPCS systems.
 You may need to do a `clear ip` and `ip dhcp` on a VPCS to trigger a DHCP conversation while you are doing packet capture.
 Filter your Wireshark packet list to only include DHCP (via `bootp.option.type == 53`), mark those packets, and export only the marked packets to a new file for submission.
 Your submitted file should only contain 4 packets, no more! (and no less)
       - Tip: If you want to capture some packets from within the simulated GNS3 network, how do you do that?
    - Provide a Wireshark .pcapng file showing what a RIPv2 "Response" broadcast looks like on the link between Router1 and Router2.
 Filter your Wireshark packet list to only include RIP (via rip), mark a few of the endless list of identical broadcasts, and export only the marked packets to a new file for submission.